taurus-org/taurus/doc/source/tep/TEP18.md

 ## Proposed implementation

-This section descibes and justifies the key decisions behind the proposed implementation.
+This section describes and justifies the key decisions behind the proposed implementation.

 ### Existing shims used as references